Yoga for Wrist Pain Relief

 Does yoga aggravate the carpal tunnel?

-Yoga can aggravate carpal tunnel if you’re not careful.
+Yoga can aggravate the carpal tunnel if you’re not careful.
 I avoid weight-bearing poses and use fists or forearms to reduce pressure.

 Embrace a Wrist-Friendly Yoga Practice